Yass, New South Wales

-is a town in the Southern Tablelands of New South Wales, Australia in Yass Valley Council.
+is a town on the periphery of the Southern Tablelands and South West Slopes of New South Wales, Australia.
 The name appears to have been derived from an Aboriginal word, "Yarrh" (or "Yharr"), said to mean 'running water'.

-Yass is located 280 km south-west of Sydney, on the Hume Highway.
+Yass is located 280 km south-west of Sydney, on the Hume Highway, and is 59 km from Canberra.
+It lies at an elevation of 505 metres.
 The Yass River, which is a tributary of the Murrumbidgee River, flows through the town.
-Yass is 59 km from Canberra; lying at an elevation of 505 m AMSL.

-Yass has a historic main street, with well-preserved 19th-century verandah post pubs (mostly converted to other uses).
+Yass has a historic high street, with well-preserved 19th-century verandah post pubs (mostly converted to other uses).
 It is popular with tourists, some from Canberra and others taking a break from the Hume Highway.

 History

 Aboriginal overview

-The area around Yass was occupied by Wiradjuri and Ngunnawal tribes.
+The area around Yass is the land of the Ngunawal tribe.
 They knew the area as yarrh, which means "running water."
+The final "rr" sound was spelled in English with a double-S, apparently after being misheard as such due to its "sharp and forcible" quality.

 Colonial overview

 The Yass area was first seen by Europeans in 1821, during an expedition led by Hamilton Hume.
 By 1830, settlement had begun where the nascent Sydney to Melbourne road crossed the Yass River.
 The site for the town was gazetted in 1837.
 Yass was incorporated as a District Council in 1843, and boasted a population of 274 by 1848.
 On 13 March 1873, the Municipal District of Yass was created, and James Cottrell was subsequently elected as the first Mayor of Yass.

 One of Australia's best-known poets, A.B.
-'Banjo' Paterson arrived in the district in 1871, aged seven, passed his childhood there, and later bought a property in the Wee Jasper area so that his children could experience country life.
+'Banjo' Paterson, arrived in the district in 1871 at the age of seven, passed his childhood there, and later bought a property in the Wee Jasper area so that his children could experience country life.
 Poet and priest Patrick Hartigan (pen name: John O'Brien) was born near Yass in 1878, and studied at the local convent school as a youth.

 Sir Walter Merriman established 'Merryville', one of the country's most famous sheep studs, and arguably its leading fine-wool establishment, in 1903.
 Yass is a prominent area for raising sheep which produces very fine wool due to the soil and climatic conditions.

-Yass was one of the sites proposed for the Federal Capital after 1901.
-The site of the new capital city would have been slightly west of the township of Yass, which would have been included in the surrounding federal territory.
+Yass was one of the sites proposed for the Federal Capital after 1901, before Canberra was ultimately chosen.
+The proposed site would have been slightly west of the township of Yass, which would have been included in the surrounding federal territory.

 In 1956, Yass became the first town in New South Wales to have a fluoridated water supply.
 The Hume Highway passed through the town until a bypass opened in July 1994.